1. Think about your current M&A process

 Step two means establishing a solid governance of your teams and work streams.
 Does each work stream have a leader?
 Also, is there a leader that oversees all activity?
 Do the leaders know what is going on at all times, do they have that transparency in knowing what is happening with their work stream, what people are working on, what people are stuck on, or where they may need help?

-Part of being Agile is establishing a solid workflow, having visibility of the project as a whole, including all the workstreams, above all else.
+Part of being Agile, and implementing an Agile methodology, is establishing a solid workflow, having visibility of the project as a whole, including all the workstreams, above all else.
 This way, if there are problems, these problems are addressed immediately and are not left to fester or compound over time.
 Projects are run seamlessly, and there is no duplicate work; everyone is productive and accountable for their own projects.
 After you get to know your team, you can identify where you would like to be.

 Accountability means that employees have clearly defined roles and responsibilities, and they know that they are held accountable to complete a task or activity.
 With this comes the fact that each person is trusted and responsible for letting their group know if they have an issue completing a task; any challenge needs to be addressed with the group and group leader.